Skip to content

 // Output: 8 (8 is the maximum)

-The clamp function ensures that a value stays within a specified range.
-It takes three arguments: the value you want to clamp, the minimum bound, and the maximum bound.
-If the value falls outside the range, it’s adjusted to the nearest bound.
+Order.clamp restricts a value within a given range.
+If the value is outside the range, it is adjusted to the nearest bound.

 1